FreifunkVogtland/server-scripts/README.md

 * WANIF
   - set it to the interface pointing towards the native uplink

-### native uplink settings

-Some address ranges can be used directly from the VPN without going through a server in another country.
-A list of these IP ranges in managed by the FFC API and following entries have to be added to the general.local.conf

-* COUNTRY
-  - usually "DE"
-* APIKEY
-  - key to access the API - can be requested from Steffen

 ### GRE Peers

 * adjust GRE_PEERS to include all peers including itself with $WANIP